nevermind0001/Send-memes-to-a-discord-server-with-Python/README.md

 # Send-memes-to-a-discord-server-with-Python
-Simple guide to set up a python bot that dowload images from a specific subreddit and send it to a discord server channel
+Simple guide to set up a python bot that dowload images from a specific subreddit and send it to a discord server channel.

 ## BEFORE YOU START
   Before you start is you must set up ruffly 2 things: a python discord bot and a reddit account.